-During holiday periods, summer vacation and study abroad semesters, or once a student has moved offcampus, first class letters and packages can be forwarded upon request.
+During holiday periods, summer vacation and study abroad semesters, or once a student has moved off-campus, first class letters and packages can be forwarded upon request.
 In all cases, the student is responsible for providing an accurate forwarding address.
 If no forwarding address is made available once a student ceases to be a resident, mail will be returned to the sender.
-(Back to ToC)

 12.1.10.
-OU Alert, the University Emergency Notification System
+OU Alert, the University Notification System

 In case of campus-wide emergency, weather emergency or other urgent matter, the OU Alert system will be utilized to notify students and employees of the issue.
 All students and employees are responsible for keeping their personal contact information up to date via OASIS.
 OU Alert will send e-mail, text, and voice notification regarding the incident or issue.
 The system is tested at least once per year.
-(Back to ToC)